-These restrictions are applied based upon data points selected by CCLA and in accordance with our values-based screening policy which sets out our approach for implementing restrictions across different asset classes and investment structures.
-The full values-based screening policy is available on our website at www.ccla.co.uk/about-us/policies-and-reports.
+These restrictions are applied based upon data points agreed by CCLA.
+Full details of how these investment restrictions are implemented, and how they are monitored by CCLA, are set out in our values-based screening policy which is available at www.ccla.co.uk/about-us/policies-and-reports.